Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

   * Max tries methods have different logic and so the name and return need to be changed.
   * Some methods have grown too large and less succinct, some refactoring is needed.
+  * Currently, the ROS node uses the detect object method for 'detecting' the virtual boundaries, and the LiDAR system to detect unknown, real objects.
+To do this the nogo-zones and perimeter are sometimes used the same, and sometimes not.
+  Additionally, in some cases a Polygon is used, in others a list of points.
+This is not clear and needs cleaning up.
+  * Checks to determine if moving crosses a virtual boundary are in place, but none are in place for detected objects.
+Again, this is an artifact of combining the 'simulation' methods with the real-world sensor.
+Once the current methods have been tested, this will be addressed.

 # State Diagrams